Privacy Policy

 SPECIAL SITUATIONS

 As Required by Law.
-We will disclose your PHI when required to do so by federal, state or local law.
+We will disclose your PHI when required to do so by federal, state, or local law.

 Lawsuits and Disputes.
 If you are involved in a lawsuit or dispute, we may disclose your PHI in response to a court or administrative order.
 We may also disclose your PHI in response to a subpoena, discovery request or other lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request or to obtain an order protecting the information requested.

 Law Enforcement.
-We may release PHI if asked to do so by a law enforcement official: (1) in response to a court order, subpoena, warrant, summons or similar process; (2) to identify or locate a suspect, fugitive, material witness or missing person—but only if limited information is disclosed; (3) about the victim of a crime if, under certain limited circumstances, we are unable to obtain the victim’s agreement; (4) about a death we believe may be the result of criminal conduct; (5) about criminal conduct we believe occurred on Driscoll’s premises; and (6) in emergency circumstances to report a crime or to determine the location of the crime, its victims, or the identity, description or location of the person who committed the crime.
+We may release PHI if asked to do so by a law enforcement official: (1) in response to a court order, subpoena, warrant, summons or similar process; (2) to identify or locate a suspect, fugitive, material witness or missing person—but only if limited information is disclosed; (3) about the victim of a crime if, under certain limited circumstances, we are unable to obtain the victim’s agreement; (4) about a death we believe may be the result of criminal conduct; (5) about criminal conduct we believe occurred on DHP’s premises; and (6) in emergency circumstances to report a crime or to determine the location of the crime, its victims, or the identity, description or location of the person who committed the crime.

 Coroners, Medical Examiners and Funeral Directors.
 We may release PHI about you to a coroner or medical examiner to identify a deceased person or to determine the cause of death.
 We may also release PHI to funeral directors as necessary to help them carry out their duties.

 Organ and Tissue Donation.
-We may release PHI to organizations that handle organ procurement; or organ, eye or tissue transplantation; or to an organ donation bank to facilitate organ or tissue donation and transplantation.
+We may release PHI to organizations that handle organ procurement; or organ, eye, or tissue transplantation; or to an organ donation bank to facilitate organ or tissue donation and transplantation.

 Research.
 Under certain circumstances, we may use and disclose your PHI for research purposes.
 Before we use or disclose PHI for research, the research project will have been approved through an Institutional Review Board.
-Pre-approval may not be required when researchers are preparing a research project and need to look at information about patients with specific medical needs, so long as the PHI does not leave Driscoll.
+Pre-approval may not be required when researchers are preparing a research project and need to look at information about members with specific medical needs, so long as the PHI does not leave DHP.

 To Avert a Serious Threat to Health or Safety.
 We may use and disclose your PHI when necessary to prevent a serious threat to your health and safety or the health and safety of the public or another person.
 This may include, but is not limited to, disclosure to law enforcement if the information is needed to identify or apprehend an escapee or violent criminal.